GravSphere2: A higher-order Jeans method for mass-modeling spherical stellar systems

 To better understand the reason for the biases observed with other methods, we also show in Fig.~\ref{fig:rhoaniglos} (inset) the results of taking the maxima and minima of models falling within the 68th percentile from the maximum likelihood taken from the posterior distribution.
-This is done as follows: (i) we compute the posterior of the likelihoods; (ii) determine the limiting value corresponding to the 32nd percentile, so that 68\% of models are equal or above this likelihood (the 100th percentile corresponding to the maximum likelihood); (iii) for each radius, we calculate the minima and maxima of all models with likelihoods greater or equal than our threshold value.
-This approach differs from the classical Bayesian posterior and we have chosen it as a measure to define the space of models which can be said to be `equally good-fitting'.
+These results were achieved as follows: (i) we compute the posterior of the likelihoods; (ii) determine the limiting value corresponding to the 32nd percentile, so that 68\% of models are equal or above this likelihood (the 100th percentile corresponding to the maximum likelihood); (iii) for each radius, we calculate the minima and maxima of all models with likelihoods greater or equal than our threshold value.
+This approach differs from the classical Bayesian posterior and we have chosen it as a measure to define the space of models which can be said to demonstrate an "equally good fit."
 It is more reminiscent of frequentist statistics and we intend to explore it in more detail in upcoming works as a means of testing prior and posterior hypervolume shape dependence in models.

 For the Gaussian model, this approach significantly increases the spread and encompasses the true solution, while for the default fourth-order \gs2 model, the effect is more moderate.
 This indicates that the Gaussian model, rather than unable to fit the correct solution, is not able to discriminate between the true model and those that exhibit substantial deviations from it, while the \gs2 model is.
 Since the posterior hypervolume of the Gaussian model contains large regions of model configurations with comparable likelihood that are skewed away from the true model, this biases the posterior distribution.
 This suggests that a similar effect may be taking place in other cases, such as with \gs1.5.